 Facial implants are frequently used to enhance or improve the facial contours.
-They are able to balance out and create harmony among the facial features, as well as correct insufficiencies like a weak chin or cheekbones which lack definition.
+They are able to balance out and create harmony among the facial features, as well as correct insufficient features like a weak chin or cheekbones that may be lacking definition.
 Cheek augmentation can add prominence to the cheekbones, chin augmentation can correct an undersized or weak chin, and lower jaw surgery can strengthen the jawline.
 Facial implant procedures are often performed along with other procedures.
-It’s not uncommon for rhinoplasty to be combined with chin augmentation because a weak chin may make the nose appear larger and adding definition to the chin can help to correct this.
+It not uncommon for rhinoplasty to be combined with chin augmentation because a weak chin may make the nose appear larger and adding definition to the chin can help to correct this.

 Candidates for facial implants include men and women who are looking to enhance or add definition to the cheeks, chin or jaw area.
 Realistic expectations are important.
 An initial consultation with Dr. Kapoor in his Beverly Hills office will help to determine if a facial implant procedure is right for you.

 Dr. Kapoor performs facial implant procedures onsite at the Beverly Hills Wellness Surgery Center, a state-of-the-art AAAHC-certified facility.
 Surgical times will vary but the average cheek or chin implant procedure takes thirty minutes to an hour to perform while lower jaw surgery may take one to two hours.
 Local anesthesia combined with sedation is often used for the surgery, though general anesthesia is also an option.